-5.1 State financial assistance awarded under this section shall be in the form of a grant.
+5.1 (a) State financial assistance awarded under this Rulesection shall be in the form of a grant.
 When a state grant is intended to match federal financial assistance for the same on-farm improvement project, the state grant shall be awarded only when the available federal financial assistance has also been approved or awarded and where the applicant has agreed to accept the maximum federal financial assistance available.
 An applicant for a state grant shall pay at least 15 percent of the total eligible project cost.
 The dollar amount of a state grant shall be equal to the total eligible project cost, less 15 percent of the total as paid by the applicant, and less the amount of any federal assistance awarded or awards from other sources, except that a state grant shall not exceed 35 percent of the total eligible project cost where federal funds will be matched with the state grant.
 When there will be no federal funds to match the state grant, the state grant shall not exceed 50 percent of the total eligible project cost.

-- 5.2 Applications shall be considered by the Commissioner on the basis of the watershed treatment priorities established in Section 3 of these rules. - 5.3 Farmers seeking funding under this program shall file the following information: - (a) For those farmers who also seek federal financial assistance for this purpose: - (1) a photocopy of the completed USDA form or forms for BMP cost share assistance; and - (2) the department's BMP Grant Application Form 1. - (b) For those farmers who decline federal financial assistance for implementation of BMPs: - (1) the department's BMP Grant Application Form 2. - 5.4 The BMP Grant Application Form 1 shall contain the following information: FSA farm number, farmer name, location, statement of need.
-The BMP Grant Application Form 2 shall contain the following information: farm number, farmer name, location, description of the practice according to the standards set out in Section 4.1 (c) of these rules, statement of need, estimated practice cost, cost share amount requested, and expected construction date. - 5.5 Applications that are filed on or before October 1 of each year shall be given priority for funding in the next calendar year pursuant to the priorities contained in Section 3 of these rules. - 5.6 Approval for State cost sharing for BMPs under these rules shall be obtained prior to commencement of construction of the BMP for which cost sharing is requested, except that between the effective date of these rules and March 30, 1996, the Commissioner may award grants according to the priorities established in Section 3 for eligible BMPs on which construction was started on or after April 26, 1995.
+- 5.2 (b) State financial assistance grants shall follow the priorities established by the Secretary and 6 V.S.A.
+Chapter 215.
+Applications shall be considered by the Commissioner on the basis of the watershed treatment priorities established in Section 3 of these rules. - 5.3 (c) Farmers who request seeking funding under this program shall file an application on a form provided by the Agency. the following information: - (a) For those farmers who also seek federal financial assistance for this purpose: - (1) a photocopy of the completed USDA form or forms for BMP cost share assistance; and - (2) the department's BMP Grant Application Form 1. - (b) For those farmers who decline federal financial assistance for implementation of BMPs: - (1) the department's BMP Grant Application Form 2. - 5.4 The BMP Grant Application Form 1 shall contain the following information: FSA farm number, farmer name, location, statement of need.
+The BMP Grant Application Form 2 shall contain the following information: farm number, farmer name, location, description of the practice according to the standards set out in Section 4.1 (c) of these rules, statement of need, estimated practice cost, cost share amount requested, and expected construction date. - 5.5 Applications that are filed on or before October 1 of each year shall be given priority for funding in the next calendar year pursuant to the priorities contained in Section 3 of these rules. - 5.6 Approval for State cost sharing for BMPs under these rules shall be obtained prior to commencement of construction of the BMP for which cost sharing is requested, except that between the effective date of these rules and March 30, 1996, the Commissioner may award grants according to the priorities established in Section 3 for eligible BMPs on which construction was started on or after April 26, 1995. - (d) The Secretary may adopt a schedule for prioritizing project funding based on application filing dates.
+Any priority deadlines established by the Secretary will be noticed on an annual basis.